 In This Review

-- 6Practicality & boot space - currently readingThere's no seven-seater version, but in all other respects the Tucson is a very practical and versatile vehicle, ideal for family duties
+- 6Boot space, seating & practicality - currently readingThere's no seven-seater version, but in all other respects the Tucson is a very practical and versatile vehicle that's ideal for family duties